AnggaR96s/Reforestation/README.md

-## What did one wall say to the other wall?
-I'll meet you at the corner!
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.